- Must visit

 Discover the best of Pontevedra — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Pontevedra trip today.

-The city’s principal museum network, spread across several historic buildings in the old town, with Galician archaeology, fine arts, and local history collections.
+The city’s main museum network, spread across several historic buildings, with notable Galician art, archaeology, and local history collections.
+A core cultural stop in the old town.

 Galician-style octopus served with olive oil, paprika, and coarse salt, often on a wooden plate.
 It is one of the region’s most iconic dishes.

-A traditional savory pie filled with tuna, meat, or seafood with onion and pepper.
-It is a staple across Galicia and common in Pontevedra.
+A traditional savory pie commonly filled with tuna, cod, or meat, though onion and pepper versions also exist.
+It is a staple across Galicia.

-A hearty Galician soup made with greens, potatoes, beans, and usually pork products.
-It is especially traditional in cooler weather.
+A hearty Galician soup made with greens, potatoes, beans, and often pork.
+It is a classic comfort dish, especially in cooler weather.

-A renowned fine-dining restaurant near Pontevedra known for refined Galician cuisine, excellent seafood, and an elegant contemporary setting.
+A renowned fine-dining restaurant near Pontevedra, famous for refined Galician cuisine, seafood, and a polished Michelin-level experience.

-Moderate for Spain: tapas and daily menus are good value, while central hotels and seafood dinners cost more.
+Generally moderate for Spain: tapas, coffee, and local transport are affordable, while central hotels and seafood restaurants cost more in peak season.

 Official public transport app